badshah400/tartex/README.md

 instance, when you are close to a version for submission and tagging your git repository meaningfully; using TarTeX will produce tarballs with names like `foo-v0.9.tar.gz` and `bar-v1.0.tar.gz` for projects at git tags `v0.9` and `v1.0` respectively.
-Within the same project, this is also useful to tarball two different snapshots to send to your collaborators, for example, to extract and run [`latexdiff`](https://ctan.org/pkg/latexdiff) on them.
+Within the same project, this is also useful to tar two different snapshots to send to your collaborators, for instance, to extract and run [`latexdiff`](https://ctan.org/pkg/latexdiff) on them.

 The table below highlights the key differences: